Atnabon/ketari/README.md

 ## 🚀Applicant dashboard:

 Applicant can see their applied job in detail and they can cancel the applied job and also able to update his/her own profile.

-## 🚀CV builder (optional):

-Applicant builds their own resume using his/her information for example.
-Education, skill, if have experience, project/works with detail, Full name, and job title.